An enigmatic species

 The Golden Age of Black Gold

-Described as "black gold", vanilla made the fortunes of Réunion's east coast for half a century: by 1857, the island was producing 1 t of vanilla a year, making it the world's leading producer.
+Described as "black gold", vanilla made the fortunes of Réunion's east coast for half a century: by 1857, the island was producing 1 tonne of vanilla a year, making it the world's leading producer.
 Vanilla had two major advantages at the time: it required very little space and little equipment.
 As a result, it was no longer the large landowners who had the monopoly, with small and medium-sized growers competing with them.
-Production rose steadily, peaking in 1902 with 199 t of exported vanilla, but fell back to 130 t in 1920, the same level as twenty years earlier.
+Production rose steadily until it peaked in 1902, with 199 tons of vanilla exported, but fell back to 130 tons by 1920, the same level as twenty years earlier.
 Since then, production has fallen steadily, in competition with vanilla from Indonesia and Madagascar, the neighboring island where the Réunionese have exported their know-how while benefiting from cheaper labor.
-By 2023, there will be just 150 growers left on Réunion, spread between the east and south-east of the island, producing around 4 t of black vanilla each year.
+By 2023, there will be just 150 growers left on Réunion, spread between the east and south-east of the island, producing around 4 tonnes of black vanilla each year.
 Most of the world's Bourbon vanilla production still comes from Madagascar (80%), and its price has soared, reaching a record $650 per kilo in early 2018, following cyclone-related crop failures.
-A new golden age, it seems, which could however threaten the quality of vanilla, which in places is harvested too early to avoid theft, and whose processing is sometimes shortened to meet growing and pressing demand.
+A new golden age, it seems, which could however threaten the quality of vanilla, which in some places is harvested too early to avoid theft, and whose processing is sometimes shortened to meet growing and pressing demand.

 Which vanilla to choose?

 On Reunion Island, vanilla can be found on every market, but beware of its quality and origin.
 As the "Vanille Bourbon" label is international, it does not guarantee that the vanilla has been planted and processed on the island.
-For this reason, you'd be better off relying on a "Vanille de la Réunion" label, and higher prices.
-What's more, to be of high quality, a vanilla pod must have retained a certain level of moisture, it must still be supple and, above all, it must be stored in glass or vacuum-packed to retain its aroma.
+For this reason, you're better off relying on the "Vanille de La Réunion" label, and paying higher prices.
+What's more, to be of high quality, a vanilla pod must have retained a certain level of moisture, be still supple and, above all, be stored in glass or vacuum-packed to preserve its aroma.
 So avoid pods on display in the open air.
 Finally, the best guarantee of quality is to go directly to the plantations or to the Bras-Panon vanilla cooperative, which brings together numerous producers.
 You'll also have the chance to take a guided tour and learn a little more.
 Producers also offer other products that may be easier to transport or use: vanilla extract and vanilla powder.
 Numerous blends with the flavours of Réunion Island are also sold in the store, including vanilla rum, vanilla jam and vanilla sugar - a real treat.
 Last but not least, you'll find beautiful frosted vanilla beans on the island.
 This is not a different kind of vanilla, but a crystallization that occurs during the vanilla-making process.
 The vanillin crystals, highly concentrated in flavor, can be used in cooking and are tinged with flavors that may recall prunes or caramel.